This 70-Year Skipped a Half Marathon!

-Richmond, Virginia based skipper Ro Gammon’s excitement about her new skipping goal leapt from the computer screen when she contacted us to share her intention of skipping a half marathon as a way of celebrating the fact that she’s turning 70 this Fall!
+Richmond, Virginia based skipper Ro Gammon’s excitement about her new skipping goal leapt from the computer screen when she contacted us to share her intention of skipping a half marathon as a way of celebrating the fact that she was turning 70 in the Fall of 2018!

 Here’s the skinny on the where, when, what, why, and how behind Ro’s quest…